Giving AI Agents Access to Cryptocurrency and Smart Contracts Creates New Vectors of AI Harm: Background

 \subsection{AI agents}

-Historically, an agent is any software that accepts inputs and then, by interacting with its environment, autonomously executes tasks in pursuit of some goal(s) \citep{MORENO2003229}.
-Recently, much progress has been made on AI agents that accept natural language instructions as input and rely on one or more large language (LLM) or multimodal models, sometimes accessed via an orchestration layer, to interpret and execute on those instructions \citep{wiesinger2025agents, xie2024largemultimodalagentssurvey, durante2024agentaisurveyinghorizons, kapoor2024aiagentsmatter}.
-Given a specific task, these AI agents proactively work to execute it by, among other things, reasoning about it, planning actions, and using ``tools'' that help them connect to external resources like the internet \citep{wiesinger2025agents, ruan2023tptulargelanguagemodelbased, woodside2024multimodality}.
-An AI agent will often have memory or, at least, a session history that lets it accept multiple instructions or carry out sequences of actions \citep{wiesinger2025agents}.
+Historically, an agent is any software that autonomously executes tasks in pursuit of some human-inputted goal \citep{MORENO2003229}.
+Recently, much progress has been made on AI agents that accept natural language instructions as input and rely on one or more large language models (LLMs) to interpret and execute on those instructions \citep{wiesinger2025agents, kapoor2024aiagentsmatter}.
+Given a specific task, these AI agents proactively work to execute it by, among other things, reasoning about it, planning actions, and using ``tools'' that connect them to external resources like the web \citep{wiesinger2025agents}.
+In a multi-agent system, multiple such agents work together to accomplish a task \citep{ibm_multiagent_system}.
 Because they are increasingly adept at a wide range of practical applications, AI agents have been deemed the ``next big thing for artificial intelligence'' \citep{kim2025nvidia}.